christian-hess-94/web-design-knowledge-base/Color.md

 ##### Secondary Colors
 The color that is betwen two primary colors.
 It represents the mixing of the colors to the same proportions
+- Red -> Yellow: Orange
+- Yellow -> Blue: Green
-- Red:
+- Blue -> Red: Purple
 ##### Tertiary Colors
-The two color right beside the Primary Colors are the Secondary Colors and are as follows:
+The two colors right beside the Primary Colors are the Tertiary Colors.
+They represent the mixing of the two Primary Colors, but where one of them is more proeminent than the other
-- Red:
+- Red -> +Yellow: